php/php-windows-builder/README.md

 ### Inputs

 - `php-version` (required) - The PHP version to build.
-It supports values in major.minor.patch format, e.g. 7.4.25, 8.0.12, etc.
+It supports values in major.minor.patch format, e.g. 7.4.25, 8.0.12, etc., or `master` for the master branch of `php-src`.
 - `arch` (required) - The architecture to build.
 It supports values `x64` and `x86`.
 - `ts` (required) - The thread safety to build.
 It supports values `ts` and `nts`.